Height: 8 feet Spread: 4 feet

 Sunlight:

-Hardiness Zone: 2 Description: An early bloomer with large dark red to black cherries that are sweet and slightly astringent; fruit matures in late summer to early fall and excellent for fresh eating and processing; vigorous and hardy, putting out fewer suckers than others Edible Qualities Cupid Cherry is a medium-sized shrub that is typically grown for its edible qualities.
+Hardiness Zone: 2 Description: An early bloomer with large dark red to black cherries that are sweet and slightly astringent; fruit matures in late summer to early fall and excellent for fresh eating and processing; vigorous and hardy, putting out fewer suckers than others Edible Qualities Cupid Cherry is a medium-sized shrub that is commonly grown for its edible qualities.
 It produces dark red round fruit (technically 'drupes') with black overtones which are usually ready for picking in late summer.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a sweet taste and a juicy texture.
 The fruit are most often used in the following ways: Features & Attributes Cupid Cherry features showy clusters of fragrant white flowers along the branches in mid spring.
 It has green deciduous foliage.
 The glossy oval leaves turn yellow in fall.
 The fruits are showy dark red drupes with black overtones, which are carried in abundance from mid to late summer.
 This is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a high maintenance plant that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration; Aside from its primary use as an edible, Cupid Cherry is sutiable for the following landscape applications; Planting & Growing Cupid Cherry will grow to be about 8 feet tall at maturity, with a spread of 4 feet.
 It has a low canopy, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 40 years or more.
 This is a self-pollinating variety, so it doesn't require a second plant nearby to set fruit.
 This shrub is typically grown in a designated area of the yard because of its mature size and spread.
 It should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This particular variety is an interspecific hybrid.